 NYLAG’s Elder Law Project addresses these needs through comprehensive civil legal services, community education, professional training and impact litigation.
 Primary services include:

-- Government benefits (Medicare, Medicare, Medicaid home care, and food stamps)
+- Government benefits (Medicare, Medicaid, Medicaid home care, and food stamps)

 - Advance directives (powers of attorney and health care proxies)